Grzegorzsa/zen-custom-fields/readme.md

 <code><?php echo zen_field('field name','column name', 'table name') ?></code>

-If you have only one row of values you can put table name in second parameter.
+If you have only one column of values you can put table name in second parameter.

-###Iteration over arrays of values
+###Iteration over values in tables

 It is possible to iterate over values from your table. <code>$zen_fields->tables</code> holds an array of values from all tables on the page.